So God created mankind in His own image, in the image of God He created them; male and female He created them. Genesis 1:27 NIV

 newer and more complex species.
 Without the guidance that only intelligence

 can provide, however, accumulated errors will not contribute to the creation of new

-Brian Thomas of ICR made a profound statement in the Acts & Facts monthly magazine, stating, "...natural processes do not anticipate future needs or desires."
+Brian Thomas of ICR made a simple but profound statement in the Acts & Facts monthly magazine, stating, "...natural processes do not anticipate future needs or desires."